 review.

-The European Yearbook of Constitutional Law (EYCL) is an annual publication devoted to the study of constitutional law.
-The yearbook provides a forum for in-depth analysis and discussion of new developments in constitutional law in Europe and beyond.
+The European Yearbook van Constitutional Law (EYCL) is an annual publication devoted to the study van constitutional law.
+The yearbook provides a forum for in-depth analysis and discussion van new developments in constitutional law in Europe and beyond.
 Each issue is dedicated to a specific theme.
 Papers are subject to editorial and double-blind peer review.
-The yearbook was founded by Prof. dr. Ernst M.H.
+The yearbook was founded door Prof. dr. Ernst M.H.
 Hirsch Ballin and Dr. Gerhard van der Schyff.
 The yearbook is published by T.M.C.
 Asser Press in cooperation with Springer Publishers